dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/azure-apps/index.md

 [Azure Web App sandbox](https://github.com/projectkudu/kudu/wiki/Azure-Web-App-sandbox)
 Discover Azure App Service runtime execution limitations enforced by the Azure Apps platform.

-::: moniker range=">= aspnetcore-2.0"

 ## Application configuration

+### Platform

+::: moniker range=">= aspnetcore-2.2"

+Runtimes for 64-bit (x64) and 32-bit (x86) apps are present on Azure App Service.
+The [.NET Core SDK](/dotnet/core/sdk) available on App Service is 32-bit, but you can deploy 64-bit apps using the [Kudu](https://github.com/projectkudu/kudu/wiki) console or via [MSDeploy with a Visual Studio publish profile or CLI command](xref:host-and-deploy/visual-studio-publish-profiles).

+::: moniker-end

+::: moniker range="< aspnetcore-2.2"

+For apps with native dependencies, runtimes for 32-bit (x86) apps are present on Azure App Service.
+The [.NET Core SDK](/dotnet/core/sdk) available on App Service is 32-bit.

+::: moniker-end

+### Packages

-The following NuGet packages provide automatic logging features for apps deployed to Azure App Service:
+Include the following NuGet packages to provide automatic logging features for apps deployed to Azure App Service:

 * [Microsoft.AspNetCore.AzureAppServices.HostingStartup](https://www.nuget.org/packages/Microsoft.AspNetCore.AzureAppServices.HostingStartup/) uses [IHostingStartup](xref:fundamentals/configuration/platform-specific-configuration) to provide ASP.NET Core light-up integration with Azure App Service.
 The added logging features are provided by the `Microsoft.AspNetCore.AzureAppServicesIntegration` package.
 * [Microsoft.AspNetCore.AzureAppServicesIntegration](https://www.nuget.org/packages/Microsoft.AspNetCore.AzureAppServicesIntegration/) executes [AddAzureWebAppDiagnostics](/dotnet/api/microsoft.extensions.logging.azureappservicesloggerfactoryextensions.addazurewebappdiagnostics) to add Azure App Service diagnostics logging providers in the `Microsoft.Extensions.Logging.AzureAppServices` package.
 * [Microsoft.Extensions.Logging.AzureAppServices](https://www.nuget.org/packages/Microsoft.Extensions.Logging.AzureAppServices/) provides logger implementations to support Azure App Service diagnostics logs and log streaming features.

-If targeting .NET Core and referencing the [Microsoft.AspNetCore.All metapackage](xref:fundamentals/metapackage), the preceding packages are included.
-The packages are absent from the [Microsoft.AspNetCore.App metapackage](xref:fundamentals/metapackage-app).
-If targeting .NET Framework or referencing the `Microsoft.AspNetCore.App` metapackage, reference the individual logging packages.
+The preceding packages aren't available from the [Microsoft.AspNetCore.App metapackage](xref:fundamentals/metapackage-app).
+Apps that target .NET Framework or reference the `Microsoft.AspNetCore.App` metapackage must explicitly reference the individual packages in the app's project file.

-::: moniker-end

 ## Override app configuration using the Azure Portal

-The **App Settings** area of the **Application settings** blade permits you to set environment variables for the app.
+App settings in the Azure Portal permit you to set environment variables for the app.
 Environment variables can be consumed by the [Environment Variables Configuration Provider](xref:fundamentals/configuration/index#environment-variables-configuration-provider).

 When an app setting is created or modified in the Azure Portal and the **Save** button is selected, the Azure App is restarted.
 The environment variable is available to the app after the service restarts.